Farshad-Shirani/2025-FS-BGF-Wiggles/README.md

 # 2024-AmNat-FS-BGF

-# Stability of the Species’ Range Limits Set by Interspecific Competition
+# Stability of Species’ Range Limits Set by Interspecific Competition

 This repository contains MATLAB codes used in the article: